jishengx97/FullMonteWeb/README.md

 0.0.1 Added 3 new views: tutorial, simulation and visualization

-For this branch, trying out launching website on Amazon Elastic Beanstalk.
+This branch aims to deploy the website to Amazon Elastic Beanstalk.
 Everything works but VTK.
-Amazon Linux does not work well with VTK packages.
+Amazon Linux does not work well with VTK packages, particularly OpenGL。 Therefore all VTK-related modules are removed in this version.